NCGRP/mb1suppl/ConsolidatedREADME.txt

             -ssh /home/reevesp/machines \
             -o hxm1 -db -va -s <(for i in $(seq 14761 1 27403); do echo 52jcf7180007952581_ref:"$i"-"$i"; done;)

-#use hapxm.sh to find microhaploblocks in the finalaln.bam.TMP file from each read group using the universal
+#use hapxm.sh to find short haplotype loci in the finalaln.bam.TMP file from each read group using the universal
 #microhaplotypes discovered above. ~23 minutes on all nodes
 time for i in $(seq 50 1 55);
   do echo $i;